-This Pork Roll & Egg Sandwich Is Also Known as Taylor Ham & Egg
+This Pork Roll and Egg Sandwich (Taylor Ham and Egg)

-For me, being from the shore area (Jersey Shore) beach kinda guy, it's pork roll and egg.
+For me, being a shore area (Jersey Shore) beach kinda guy, it's pork roll and egg.
 I'm not a pork roll and egg with cheese guy, so no cheese for me.
 Just a little salt, pepper, mayo, and ketchup.
 And don't forget the grease!
 It's got to be greasy.

 - Get your griddle or pan hot.
 Add some grease, (Lard, Butter or Olive Oil) and get it ready for the pork roll.

 - Take each piece of pork roll and cut a little slice in the side (See picture) and place in pan.
 Heat till both sides begin to brown.
 About 2 minutes per side.

 - Slice your rolls and place in toaster oven or on griddle.
 (You can also use the frying pan) to heat rolls for a minute or two.
 The greasier the better.